 We had an incredible time!
 He was quite a handful, but we were so close that we could do things like go on walks together (no leash) and sunbathe in outdoor cafés during summer.
 He was the best cat one could wish for!
 1,5 years later, he was hit by a car and left to die on the pavement.
 Coming home to an empty apartment was too much to bear, so we went to the shelter for the first time.

-We went back to the shelter and entered a room full of kitten (a dream come true!).
+We went back to the shelter and entered a room full of kittens.
 I had my eye on a ginger one that was a little bigger, but a teeny tiny tuxedo girl kept approaching us, curling up in our lap.
 She chose us, we thought, so little Toni came back with us to her new home.
 She was so tired and fragile all the time that we decided to bring her to the vet for a check-up a couple of days later.
 But it never came to that.
 She had some kind of stroke that very same night.
 We took an hour-long drive in a cab to the only vet that had office hours at night, but nothing could be done.
 Toni had to be put down.
 Heartbroken, confused and empty-handed, we went back home.
 We were about to give up on a sister for Momo, when our families convinced us not to let bad things pull us down.
 So we went back to the shelter again.